-Prostate Cancer Why Men Are Dying From Embarrassment
+Prostate Cancer Why Men Die From Embarrassment

 When it comes to speaking about issues occurring below the belt-line, 90% of men will ignore the subject or retreat into silence.
 Unlike women, who openly share life-saving information on their health with their physicians and friends, men tend to “macho up” and retreat into quiet isolation.
 Additional conversation is generally not an option.